navin-prasath-s/polymarket-playground/README.md

 # polymarket-playground

 Paper-trading Polymarket server and client.
-Intended as a safe playground for automated trading, strategy prototyping, and offline backtesting—without touching real funds or accounts.
+Intended as a safe playground for automated trading, strategy prototyping, and offline backtesting without using real funds or accounts.

 ---